LEMONCHAIN (LEMC) Self Reported Market Cap Achieves $5.08 Billion

 - Kitty Inu (KITTY) traded down 3.3% against the dollar and now trades at $94.38 or 0.00336546 BTC.

-LEMONCHAIN was first traded on March 17th, 2022.
+LEMONCHAIN launched on March 17th, 2022.
 LEMONCHAIN’s total supply is 3,000,000,000 tokens.
 The official website for LEMONCHAIN is www.lemonchain.io.
-LEMONCHAIN’s official message board is lemonchain.medium.com.
 LEMONCHAIN’s official Twitter account is @lemonchain_lemc and its Facebook page is accessible here.
+The official message board for LEMONCHAIN is lemonchain.medium.com.

 Buying and Selling LEMONCHAIN

-It is usually not presently possible to buy alternative cryptocurrencies such as LEMONCHAIN directly using US dollars.
-Investors seeking to acquire LEMONCHAIN should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy LEMONCHAIN using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as LEMONCHAIN directly using US dollars.
+Investors seeking to acquire LEMONCHAIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LEMONCHAIN using one of the exchanges listed above.

 Receive News & Updates for LEMONCHAIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LEMONCHAIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.